Botanical Name: Rosmarinus officinalis

 Exposure: Full sun

-Attributes: Deer Resistant, Drought Tolerant, Good for Containers, Heat Tolerant
+Attributes: Deer Resistant, Drought Tolerant, Good for Containers

-When to Sow Inside: RECOMMENDED.
+When to Start Inside: RECOMMENDED.
 10 to 12 weeks before your average last frost date.
 Ideal soil temperature is 65°–75°F.

 Days to Emerge: 15–30 days